 1. Rain & Flooding

 Often caused by melting snow and sudden showers, flooding is a real problem in many parts of the country during the spring.
 This can make any worksite dangerous.
 Rain can make ladders, walkways, and stairs slippery and treacherous.
 It can create mud and flood areas of worksites, causing machinery to malfunction, vehicles to lose traction, and even trenches to collapse.
-Slip and fall accidents, falls from heights, cave-ins, and machinery or vehicle accidents are more likely during rain and flooding – when workers are not properly protected against wet weather conditions.
+Cave-ins and machinery or vehicle accidents are more likely during rain and flooding – when workers are not properly protected against wet weather conditions.

 While working outdoors in the spring, lightning is a real concern.
 According to the Occupational Safety and Health Administration (OSHA), there are about 20 to 25 million cloud-to-ground lightning strikes in the United States each year!
 More than 300 people are struck by lighting annually, causing about 50 deaths and many more catastrophic injuries.
 Workers in logging, construction, roofing, heavy equipment operation, power line repair, farming, plumbing, and building maintenance are at the highest risk of lightning hazards.
 These are increased during spring thunderstorms.
 OSHA recommends, “When thunder roars, go indoors!”
 Outdoor workers should immediately seek shelter if they hear thunder.
 Worksites should be closed during extreme thunderstorms and weather.